 - Customs and duties.

-- Here are some pointers to help you form the right fulfillment, transport, and compliance strategies.
+Here are some pointers to help you form the right fulfilment, transport and compliance strategies.

-Assess the type of fulfillment model your business needs
+Assess the type of fulfilment model that your business needs

 - You don’t have to do the logistics yourself